madviking/pydantic-llm-tester/README.md

 Refer to the [Configuration Reference](docs/guides/configuration/CONFIG_REFERENCE.md) for details on configuring LLM Tester, including API keys and provider settings.

-## General implementation notes

-This package is written initially using Claude Code, using only minimum manual intervention and edits.
-Further improvements are made with Cline, using Gemini 2.5.
-LLM generated code is reviewed and tested by the author and all of the architectural decisions are mine.

-## License

-MIT

----

-© 2025 Timo Railo

 The primary way to run tests and manage the tool is via the `llm-tester` command-line interface (after installation via `pip install -e .`).

 ```bash